ansys/pymeilisearch/doc/source/index.rst

         :link: getting-started/index
         :link-type: doc

-        Learn how to install PyMeilisearch and build your own Docker image for testing PyMeilisearch locally.
+        Learn how to install PyMeilisearch and start a local instance either from the command line or from an image in a Docker container.

     .. grid-item-card:: User guide :fa:`book-open-reader`
         :link: user-guide/index
         :link-type: doc

-        Learn how to use the PyMeilisearch CLI and integrate PyMeilisearch in a website.
+        Learn how to use PyMeilisearch to scrape and upload documents or a website to Meilisearch and integrate Meilisearch into a website as aweb component (search bar).

 .. jinja:: main_toctree